Annapurna Base Camp Trek Distance

 Generally, this involves about 5-8 hours of walking per day over distances of about 9 to 16 km.
 It is generally a reasonable daily distance covered for the large majority of trekkers, considering the number of days set for trekking.

-Even on the long or heavy days, there was good break with the distance covered daily not particularly burdening to trekkers at any single moment in time.
+Even on the long or heavy days, there was a good break with the distance covered daily not particularly burdening to trekkers at any single moment in time.

 Fitness Levels and Trekking Experience: